CHRISCARLON/os-mcp/README.md

 Ask questions such as find me all cinemas in Leeds City Centre and it will return the results.

-Use the prompts templates for more complex, speciifc use cases - relating to street works, planning, etc.
+Use the prompts templates for more complex, speciifc use cases - relating to road networks, etc.

-This MCP server enforces a 2 step workflow plan to ensure the user gets the best results.
+This MCP server enforces a 2 step workflow plan to ensure the user gets the best results - it must always produce a plan before making searches.

 ## Quick Start